Demand estimation without outside good shares: Identification without knowledge of outside-good shares

-In addition to structural parameters, one may be interested in equilibrium objects in the BLP model, such as demand elasticities or markups.
-As shown in Section \ref{sec:standard_BLP}, these objects are functions of the structural parameters $\theta $, the observables $(s,p,x)$, and the demand shocks $\xi $.
+In addition to structural parameters, one may be interested in other economically relevant quantities in the BLP model.
+As shown in Section \ref{sec:standard_BLP}, these objects are functions of the structural parameters $\theta $, the observables $(s,p,x,z)$, and the demand shocks $\xi $.

 For concreteness, we begin our analysis with the own-price elasticities.
 Recall from Section \ref{sec:standard_BLP} that the own-price elasticity of product $j=1,\dots,J$ is given by